Kwasley18/cXMLValidator/README.md

-# Coupa cXML & Global E-Invoicing Validator
+# Coupa cXML & Global E-Invoicing Validator (Work in progress)

 A browser-based tool for procurement and AP integration teams.
 It does two things: